Infraclavicular block

 • Forearm/wrist/hand: fracture fixation, tendon/nerve repairs, carpal tunnel release, Dupuytren’s surgery.

-• Often uses an upper arm tourniquet; may be painful without adequate block/sedation.
+• Often uses an upper arm tourniquet, may be painful without adequate block/sedation.

 Anaesthetic management